aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 Then, go create a new test in the src/test package and call it `StudentTest`.

-The idea of testing is to have methods in the Test that **implement** the class being tested and **assert** that that their methods are working.
+The idea of testing is to have methods in the Test that **implement** the class being tested and **assert** that their methods are working.

 In the `StudentTest` class, add methods that test if the `getFullName` and `getLetterGrade` methods are correct.
 Make sure to add the `@Test` annotation, or else jUnit doesn't recognize it.